palantir/atlasdb/docs/source/schemas/dynamic_columns.rst

     TodoTable todoTable = TodoSchemaTableFactory.of().getTodoTable(tx);

-    // Note that a column range selection is a start-inclusive end-exclusive range, so (upper, Long.MAX_VALUE) is
+    // Note that a column range selection is a start-inclusive end-exclusive range, so using (upper, Long.MAX_VALUE)
-    // incorrect as it would exclude that specific dynamic column key!
+    // as the end of the column selection is incorrect, because it excludes that specific dynamic column key.
     BatchColumnRangeSelection selection = BatchColumnRangeSelection.create(
             TodoTable.TodoColumn.of(lower, Long.MIN_VALUE).persistToBytes(),
             TodoTable.TodoColumn.of(upper + 1, Long.MIN_VALUE).persistToBytes(),